Bound to Life

 “When you have completed all four tests, we will call a gathering of the guilds.”

-“You will help the council to explain to the guilds what you have seen.
+“You will help the council to explain to the guilds what you have seen.”

-“And how each guild should prepare for the troubled times that are coming.”
+“Then we will decide how each guild should prepare for the troubled times that are coming.”

 «Read Part 3: Visions